 The success of electronic, or red dot, sights on rifles is undeniable.
 During the past dozen years, electronic sights have proved to be extremely durable in very rugged environments.
 It is only natural that their use would migrate to combat handguns.

-Testing that others have done show that this is a very durable sight.
-The RMR is tough enough that it can be used to work the slide if you are running the gun one handed.
+Testing that others have done shows that this is a very durable sight.
+The RMR is tough enough that it can be used to work the slide if you are running the gun one-handed.

 Electronic sights are not a cheap option.
 The RMR will set you back around $500, plus you need a way to mount the sight to the gun.
 For most people that means a smith will have to machine the proper size cut into the top of the slide for optics mounting.
 A few companies (such as Smith & Wesson) offer pistols with the cuts from the factory.